-A straightforward ridge walk takes you first up to the top of Craig Cwm Amarch before the final, less distinct pull to the summit of Cader Idris and its shelter.
+A straightforward ridge walk takes you first up to the top of Craig Cwm Amarch before the final, less distinct pull to the summit of Cader / Cadair Idris and its shelter.

 The Minffordd Path up Cader Idris

 1 The walk starts off at the Car Park at Minffordd with the path clearly waymarked past the toilet block and along a well made path.
 Note that the spelling of Cader/Cadair Idris is causing a bit of confusion even for the officials as you’ll see both spellings used within 10m of each other!
-We’re now transferring to using the local Cader spelling, as Google now picks up both spellings as being synonymous in searches.
-The path continues past a tea room (with free wi-fi!) and yo’re soon at the start of the steep gorge walk.
+We’re using both Cader and Cadair Idris for the simple fact that people are searching for both online.
+The path continues past a tea room (with free wi-fi!) and you’re soon at the start of the steep gorge walk.

 2 The gorge walk is short in distance, but you’ll feel it in your legs after all these steps!
 Despite that, the path is good and there are plenty of spots to stop to take in the emerging views or just to stare in disbelief at those steps yet to come.